spali/pfsensible_core/README.md

 ## Configuration

-The Python interpreter is in a non-standard location on pfSense, so you will need to set in your playbook vars:
+The Python interpreter is in a non-standard location on pfSense, so you will need to set in your playbook or hosts vars:

 ```
 ansible_python_interpreter: /usr/local/bin/python2.7
 ```

+Note: starting with pfSense 2.4.5, you have to use python 3.7

 ## Modules
 The following modules are currently available: